 Effective risk management and internal control

 The achievement of the Group’s strategy is dependent upon the effective identification and management of new and existing risks.
 The Board recognises though that the risks faced by the Group also present opportunities for innovation and growth.
+The principal risks and uncertainties affecting the Group, and how these risks are identified, assessed, managed and reviewed, are explained on pages 22 to 25 of our Annual Report and Accounts 2025.

 The Board has overall responsibility for ensuring that the Group maintains an effective system of internal control which directs the Group’s activities in order to ensure the safeguarding of assets, to assist in the delivery of the Group’s strategic, financial and operational ambitions and to provide it with reasonable assurance regarding the reliability of financial information that is used within the business.

+There are, however, inherent limitations in any system of internal control and accordingly even the most effective system can provide only reasonable, and not absolute, assurance against material misstatement or loss.
 The Board obtains assurance that the risk management and related control systems in place are effective in a number of ways.
-During the year, a rolling programme of risk and controls testing has been undertaken across the Group with a focus on various key areas of risk identified.
+During the year a rolling programme of risk and controls testing has been undertaken across the Group with a focus on various key areas of risk identified.
 This programme was undertaken through a combination of internal and external resource and the results were reported to the Board.
+Lessons learnt from the conflict of interest investigation were implemented to strengthen the internal controls framework.
 The Group’s risk management programme, which assesses key risks and the required internal controls that are delegated to Directors and managers at all levels in the Group, is reviewed regularly in order to ensure that it continues to meet the Board’s requirements.
 Although the Group does not have a formal internal audit function, targeted reviews and visits to operations are conducted by the Head Office team and professional advisors.
 The results of these reviews are communicated back to the Audit Committee.
 An internal control update is provided to the Audit Committee at each meeting.
+Further details can be found on pages 54 to 56 of our Annual Report and Accounts 2025.

-Matters reserved for the Board
+Matters reserved for the Board include:

 - Setting the Group’s values, standards, strategic aims and objectives.